maxim/bootswatch-rails/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+#### Note about converter
+I am trying to automate this project as much as possible, so I wrote a script that does most of the work converting less to scss.
+If you want to contribute a fix that's easily automatable and you know ruby, please add a processor to the converter.

 ## Credits

 Big thanks to these guys.